 Still, her true identity could not be revealed.
-She had to go through the hassle of vaccinations, blood tests and the insertion of a chip in her neck as an Israeli cat.
-Even when she was taken to the airport in Tel Aviv, no one would have imagined that this innocent-looking creature was traveling under a false identity.
+She had to go through the hassle of vaccinations, blood tests, and the insertion of a chip in her neck as an Israeli cat.
+Even when she was taken to the airport in Tel Aviv, no one would have imagined that this innocent-looking creature was traveling incognito.

 My Israeli friends joked about this: it's true that she retained the name Nora, which is written in English and Hebrew on all her papers and vaccination certificates, but they Hebraized her name in their own conversations and while on the phone with me.
 That's how Nora/Shneer got her third name: Norit.

 Now, let us stop for a while to think about Alice as she was running after that frenzied rabbit and fell down a dark passage.
-She found herself in a long, low hall, which was lit by a row of lamps hanging from the ceiling.
-There were doors all along the hall and one tiny golden key.
+She found herself in a long, low hall that was lit by a row of lamps hanging from the ceiling.
+There were doors all along the hall, and on a small table one tiny golden key.
 The doors were locked.
-Her mission was to discover how to use the tiny golden key in order to open the doors.
+Her mission was to discover how to use the key in order to open them.

 Many people spend months—years—without moving from one city to another or from the city to the countryside.
 They stay where they are either because they don't have the necessary permits to move or because they want to avoid trouble and humiliation at checkpoints.

-If we think of the checkpoint as a closed door, can't we also agree that only art and literature (not politics) can provide people with the vital tiny golden key?
+If we think of the checkpoint as a closed door, can't we also agree that only imagination (not politics) can provide people with the vital tiny golden key?